 Determining the Cause of Your Neck Pain

-Having your pain addressed instead of ignoring it is important since untreated neck problems can lead to additional injuries, like muscle strain, worn joints, or nerve compression.
+Addressing your pain instead of ignoring it is important since untreated neck problems can lead to additional injuries, like muscle strain, worn joints, or nerve compression.
 When you see your doctor, an MRI, CT scan, and/or X-ray will be ordered to visualize the cause of your pain.
 These tests can reveal structural problems in the neck or the presence of abnormalities such as bone spurs or ruptured discs.
-Electromyography (or nerve conduction studies) may be prescribed to determine if you suffer from a pinched cervical nerve.
+In addition, your doctor may prescribe an electromyography (or nerve conduction study) to determine if you suffer from a pinched cervical nerve.
 Blood tests can reveal infections or inflammatory conditions that could be causing your neck pain.

 Neck Pain Treatment Options